JussMor/Challenge/README.md

 ```
 npm run start
 ```
-Cool now the project is running.
+Cool, now the project is running.
 Happy Coding 👨
 ## BUILD

 Ready to production?
 ```
 npm run build
 ```
- Note: I created this project with created-react-app and I don't understand why when I try to generate the production build the console give me a error:
+ Note: I created this project with created-react-app and I don't understand why when I try to generate the production build the console gives me a error:

- If You have this error:
+ If you have this error:
  ```
  TypeError: MiniCssExtractPlugin is not a constructor
  ```